angelesmacrino/login-signup-page/README.md

 A STATIC login/signup webpage.
-Made with HTML5, CSS, Bootstrap 5 and JQuery.
+Made with HTML5, CSS, Bootstrap 5 and Javascript/JQuery.

 In development